-Executive Board members must be voting members of the Association for at least five years immediately prior to their election and must reside in the district from which they are elected.
+Board of Directors members must be voting members of the Association for at least five years immediately prior to their election and must reside in the district from which they are elected.
 The AVMA membership is comprised of eleven geographic districts.
-Find your geographic district and contact your state veterinary medical association if you are interested in serving on the AVMA Executive Board.
+Find your geographic district and contact your state veterinary medical association if you are interested in serving on the AVMA Board of Directors.

 Look up your AVMA Leaders

 2017 American Veterinary Medical Association